c-blake/contrast-experiments/README.md

 Counter-examples of `ScoreA > ScoreB` => A Easier to Read than B (by subjective perception) is evidence against utility of any score measuring legibility.

-I find pretty bad counter-examples to all 4 proposed formulae.
+I find pretty bad counterexamples to all 5 proposals.
 A more thorough way to rank proposals would be to systematically go through all 1024 cases and count "inversions".
 I didn't have the patience to do that, mostly just thinking "none are perfect/great".
-Basically, I don't see any good way to assign a threshold that will admit only good color combinations and reject only bad for any of these 4 metrics.
+Basically, I don't see any good way to assign a threshold that will admit only good color combinations and reject only bad for any of these 5 metrics.
 I do like the "difference" ones better than "ratio" because there is no fudge term/factor pulled form thin air seemingly in defiance of the primary research trying to get a linear lightness scales.

-Anyway, here are counter examples according to my eyeballs/brain.
+Anyway, here are counterexamples according to my eyeballs/brain.
 My notation is score@rowColorNum,columnColorNum, e.g. 1.6@0,4 = score1.6, black bg, blue fg for the first table.

  - First Table:  (./contrast.py 240 RY)